-First unveiled during the Universal Exposition of 1900, the Grand Palais (Great Palace) is not a palace at all, but a Belle-Epoque era architectural treasure that has seen a 21st century revival after falling into semi-disuse, following its full refurbishment from 2001- 2008.
-The Grand Palais today hosts many of Paris' more exciting fine arts exhibitions at the National Galeries, while the adjoining Palais de la Découverte (Palace of Discovery) focuses on science and natural history.
+First unveiled during the Universal Exposition of 1900, the Grand Palais (Great Palace) is technically not a palace at all, but a Belle-Epoque era architectural treasure that has seen a 21st century revival after falling into semi-disuse, following its full restoration from 2001- 2008.
+Today, crowds gather regularly here to enjoy many of Paris' more exciting fine arts exhibitions at the National Galeries-- with recent retrospectives on the likes of Claude Monet and Georges Braque.
+Meanwhile, the adjoining Palais de la Découverte (Palace of Discovery) focuses on science and natural history, and can make a great outing with the kids.

-The Grand Palais is situated in Paris' 8th arrondissement (district), close to the historic Champs-Elysées.
+The Grand Palais is situated in Paris' westerly 8th arrondissement (district), close to the historic Avenue des Champs-Elysées.

 To access the National Galeries: